 Three things that caught my eye on this final panel of page three.
 First, the unusual wavy outline to the caption box, with the lines extending beyond the corners.
 I like that look, though I think it would be more appropriate on a horror story.
-On the other hand, it’s a moment of tension in the tale, so perhaps an okay choice.
+On the other hand, it’s a moment of tension in the tale, so perhaps a good choice.
 Second, the lettering style for this caption has changed pens to the calligraphic wedge-tipped one.
 Third and most important: why is it over the heads of the two characters?
 That’s a really bad idea!
 Could Ferguson have just been following Kirby’s pencils and lettering indications?
 If so, it’s Kirby’s bad choice.
 No way to know at this point, but if I were there at the time I would have suggested running the caption along the top of the entire panel, moving the balloon down to the bottom right, and making sure the characters’ heads were in the shot.

 This unusual panel layout from page 4 works well, and shows Kirby’s love of machinery.
 The only thing I don’t like about the lettering is the initial capitals in the first two captions.
 First, they both lean away to the left, second, each is in a different style.

 On the final panel of page 5 we have another wavy caption border, and again for a tense moment, so Ferguson was being somewhat consistent.
 Not sure I like the large BUT at the beginning.
 Another identifying letterform by Ferguson seen on this page is the letter S where the bottom stroke is shorter than the center stroke.
 He didn’t always do it that way, but often enough to make it distinctive.
-(Note: this is a recolored version of the story, which is why the line art is airbrushed out on the figures seen through glass, it wouldn’t have been that way originally.)

 So, we’ve seen Ferguson doing open lettering earlier in the story, but here his sound effects are solid letters without much character, and I think quite weak, not supporting the art well.
 At the time sound effects often weren’t open letters, but even in size these are disappointing.